StoneIsDeveloper/netcoredemo/README.md

 ---------------
  ### Code first ###
  I like code first style,it can help me to crate or update table easily.
- So the first thing is to intall ef pakage
+ So the first thing is to install ef core pakage

  1.2 Identity AUthtication
  --------------------------
- * NetCore Mvc temple provide __authentication__ method,why don't user it
+ * NetCore Mvc temple provide __authentication__ method,why don't use it
       * I choose Indivual Authentication
   * Then use ef migration to update table that Indivaul Auth prodivder to my sql server database
      * it's very easy to establish an appliaction whith auth